LukePappa/Ourism/text.md

 The essence of existence is the Divine.
 Strict asceticism, meditation, and emotional regulation are the means by which one may continually attune to it.
-Everlasting, ever-deepening union with the Divine is one's true purpose.
+Eternal, ever-deepening union with the Divine is one's true purpose.